Want to start eating healthy? In this post you’ll find practical tips for eating better, even if you’re short on time in your 9-5 grind.

 Are your eyes rolling??

-There’s something about the term “healthy eating” that really spooks people.
-I think it’s because it invokes that idea that you’re eliminating flavor in the name of health.
+There’s something spooky about the term “healthy eating”.
+It invokes the idea that you’re eliminating flavor in the name of health.

 I wanted to improve my health but I was skeptical about extreme diets, constant meal planning and wasted time on bland food.